paprikka/sonnet.io/src/site/posts/starfish/index.md

 ---

 PS.
-The making-of video can be found <a href='/images/starfish/making-of-nsfw.mp4' target='_blank' title="I'm burnt out">here</a>.
+The making-of video can be found <a href='/images/starfish/making-of-nsfw.mp4' target='_blank' title="I'm burnt out" class="umami--click--cursed-starfish">here</a>.
 It's cursed, remember I warned you.